Navyasriinguri/E-Commerce-Project/README.md

 # E-Commerce-Project

-This project demonstrates a deep dive into customer behavior, order trends, sales performance, and retention using advanced SQL techniques on an e-commerce dataset.
+This project demonstrates a deep dive into customer behavior, order trends, sales performance, and retention using advanced SQL techniques & Python Libraries on an e-commerce dataset.

 Project Highlights
 Performed business-critical analysis using SQL queries to extract actionable insights from customer, order, and payment data.